Mutantpenguin/Universalis-Builder/README.md

 # README #

-This is the Tesserakt Program Suite
+This is the Universalis Program Suite

 ### Cards ###
-It's possible to create Models for the Tesserakt Tabletop game with it
+It's possible to create Models for the Universalis Tabletop game with it

 ### Groups ###
-It's possible to create Groups for the Tesserakt Tabletop game with it
+It's possible to create Groups for the Universalis Tabletop game with it